 Multichannel retail, omnichannel retail, harmonized retail.
 Are they simple buzzwords?
 While all of them have buzzword potential, they are actual strategies that can help brick and mortar stores increase the number of customers and, eventually, increase sales.

 While multichannel retail now seems a thing of the past because omnichannel took its place a few years ago, it seems that omnichannel retail is not here to stay.
-Harmonized retail is the new strategy that can help brick and mortar retailers.
+Harmonized retail, as Steve Dennis mentioned in his article, is the new strategy that can help brick and mortar retailers.